codingnninja/koras/docs/documentations/utils/fetchers.md

 </ul>
 ```

-`data-after="#componentId"` is used to insert a component before another component.
+`data-after="#componentId"` is used to insert a component after another component.

 6. data-fallback